Low Ki: Major League Wrestling (2018–2021)

 Low Ki debuted in Major League Wrestling (MLW) in 2018 as a heel, where Salina de la Renta became his manager.
 His first match for the promotion was on January 11, where he and MVP went to a draw.
 On the July 20 episode of Fusion, Low Ki defeated Shane Strickland to win the MLW World Heavyweight Championship He would follow that win with successful defences against John Hennigan and Fenix.
 On November 10 Low Ki defended his championship against Daga, where he won after ripping a portion of Daga's ear off.
 Low Ki would also defeat Strickland in a rematch on November 23, where Ki ripped out a piece of Strickland's hair before pinning him.
 He would hold the title 205 days, losing it to Tom Lawlor at SuperFight on February 2, 2019.
 Low Ki was announced as part of the MLW roster that would be present at the company's relaunch following their hiatus due to the COVID-19 pandemic.

 Other media

 Low Ki has also made an appearance in the TNA Impact video game, where he also did the voice and motion-capture of the wrestling character Suicide.

 Video games

+Personal life

+Silvestry is an avid Twitter user, and has been criticized for spreading conspiracy theories and anti-vaccine misinformation, particularly about the Fukushima disaster, mRNA and COVID-19 related vaccines, and on mask usage.
+He has re-posted and has commented on numerous statements surrounding Disney (including one stating that the people working there are satanic pedophiles), weather modification, the LGBT+ groomer theory (including a reference to LGBT+ people as "perverts"), and a desire to execute doctors who promoted the COVID-19 vaccine.

+Silvestry is fluent in Spanish and is of Italian and Puerto Rican descent.